 If you have been referred for a liver transplant evaluation, your physician has recognized these signs of liver failure, and a transplant may be your best option.

 There are two sources of liver donation: from a living donor, which is a person who is willing to donate a piece of his or her liver, and from a deceased donor, whose family has consented to donate the entire liver.
-In the United States, deceased donors are the most common source of livers for transplantation.
+In the United States, deceased donors are the most common source of livers for transplant.

-NYU Langone’s renowned liver and transplant specialists diagnose liver conditions and help you weigh your treatment options to determine whether transplant is the best approach.
+NYU Langone’s renowned liver and transplant specialists diagnose liver conditions and help you weigh your treatment options to determine whether a transplant is the best approach.

 Other Types of Liver Surgery